 Our free Subject Line Researcher tool tests different keywords to help you write an effective subject line.
-Below, we walk through how to use this tool in the Campaign Builder, as well as provide other tips for writing subject lines that lead to higher open rates.
+Below, you'll learn how to use this tool in the Campaign Builder, and find tips for writing subject lines that lead to higher open rates.

 In this article: